timdewild/heat-equation-rod/README.md

 Here we will provide the details of the animation, for each panel separately.

 ## Upper Panel: Solving the Heat Equation
-We will solve the heat equation for a 1-dimensional metal rod of unit length.
-Of course, 1-dimensional rods do not exist, but this is a very good approximation for rods whose thickness $d$ is much smaller then their length $L$.
-The location along the rod is indicated by the the coordinate $x$.
-The temperature along the rod at a given moment in time $t$ is denoted by $u(x,t)$.

-The question we wish to answer is the following: given the temperature distribution along the rod at $t=0$, what will be the temperature distribution at all subsequent times $t>0$?
+The key question we wish to answer is the following: given the temperature distribution along the rod at $t=0$, what will be the temperature distribution at all subsequent times $t>0$?

 The time-evolution of the temperature $u$ is given by a partial differential equation (PDE) called the heat equation: